Level/abstract-leveldown/UPGRADING.md

 ### Abstract test suite has moved to a single entry point

-With this move, `testCommon` is gone.
+Instead of including test files individually, you can and should include the test suite with one `require()` statement.
 If you previously did:

 ```js
 const test = require('tape')